-- Lightning.
 It is not unusual for severe storms with damaging winds to travel through and also hover over the Baltimore area, particularly during the months of March through October.
 If lightning strikes a home’s electrical system, the system will accept the excess load, this extreme burden on the system will often cause a power surge.

-- Power Grid Failure.
+The power grid is an electrical power system that supplies power to an extended area.
 Any damage to the power grid can, in turn, create a power surge.
 Particularly after a failed power grid is fixed, the jump in electrical current when the power is restored will often create a power surge.

-- Too Much Electrical Load.
 Storms and power spikes can cause excess electrical load, but there are other reasons this can occur as well.
 Plugging too many appliances into one outlet, overloading an extension cord or plugging an appliance with greater amperage than is allowed for a particular circuit can also cause a power surge.

-- Bad Wiring.
 Another big offender for electrical surges is faulty or damaged wiring.
 If wiring is damaged, exposed in any way or has been improperly installed, then it is more likely that a power surge will occur.
 Wiring problems within a home are often not readily apparent to the homeowner.
 If you find that your circuit breakers trip frequently, notice a burning smell, see burn marks on outlets or hear a buzzing sound coming from outlets, you should consult a licensed electrician right away.

 Tips for Preventing a Power Surge

 Most preventative measures will not fully protect against lightning strike damage.
 In addition, it is very important to understand that a power outage is always followed by a power surge.
 Therefore, during a massive storm, the best preventative measure is to unplug all appliances and electrical devices.
-You may not be able to predict every storm or power grid failure, but the following suggestions can be helpful to mitigate damage to home appliances and electronics:
+You may not be able to predict every storm or power grid failure, but the following suggestions can be helpful in mitigating damage to home appliances and electronics:

-- Consider installing a whole home surge protector.
 Using the same concept as smaller surge protectors, a whole home surge protector is installed on a home’s electrical box and acts as a barrier of protection between the home’s electrical system and the power grid.
 In the event of a power surge, a whole home surge protector will safeguard every outlet in the home.

-- Distribute your appliances.
 Since electrical outlets, extension cords and even power strips can easily become overburdened, it is wise to distribute appliances between outlets and surge protectors.
 For example, use dedicated surge protectors and outlets for the television and computer, rather than combining them.
 Distributing where appliances are plugged in can help prevent outlets from becoming overburdened.